-2 'Corridor' was defined under the previous version of IAS 19 as being the greater of: 10 % of the present value of the defined benefit obligation - before deducting plan assets - and 10% of the fair value of any plan assets, as calculated at the previous reporting date.
+2 'Corridor' was defined under the previous version of IAS 19 as being the greater of: 10% of the present value of the defined benefit obligation - before deducting plan assets - and 10% of the fair value of any plan assets, as calculated at the previous reporting date.
 This excess amount was divided by the expected average remaining working lives of the employees participating in that plan and recognised in subsequent periods.
-The 'corridor' approach allowed deferring actuarial gains and losses in subsequent years and limiting their effect on own funds.
-Under the revised IAS 19, this approach is not permitted and instead immediate recognition of actuarial gains or losses is required.
+The 'corridor' approach allowed actuarial gains and losses to be deferred to subsequent years, limiting their effect on own funds.
+Under the revised IAS 19, this approach is not permitted and immediate recognition of actuarial gains or losses is instead required.

-3 According to revised IAS 19, past service costs represent the change in the present value of the defined benefit obligation for employee service in prior periods, resulting from a plan amendment (the introduction or withdrawal of, or changes to, a defined benefit plan) or a curtailment (a significant reduction by the entity in the number of employees covered by a plan).
+3 According to the revised IAS 19, past service costs represent the change in the present value of the defined benefit obligation for employee service in prior periods, resulting from a plan amendment (the introduction or withdrawal of, or changes to, a defined benefit plan) or a curtailment (a significant reduction by the entity in the number of employees covered by a plan).

-472(7), 473, 478 and 481 CRR) will depend on the decision by Member States on whether and how to apply any of these measures.
+by Member States on whether and how to apply any of these measures.
 These decisions may have an effect on the volatility of own funds during the transitional period.

-The ultimate scope of the report is to assess undue volatility of own funds as a result of the relevant prudential and accounting changes on the treatment of defined benefit pension funds.
-The CRR requirement, which is within the scope of the report, is mainly the deduction of net defined benefit assets from CET1 and when the CRR will be fully applied.
-Additionally, only those amendments to IAS 19 relating to defined benefit pension funds fall within the scope of the report.
+The ultimate scope of the report is to assess undue volatility of own funds as a result of the relevant prudential and accounting changes to the treatment of defined benefit pension funds.
+Additionally, only those amendments to IAS 19 that relate to defined benefit pension funds fall within the scope of the report.